14 FREE ways to learn something new

 Learn a new language at your own pace

-A favourite with MoneySavers is Duolingo (also available as an app for Android / iOS / Windows).
+A favourite with MoneySavers is Duolingo (there's also an Android / iOS app).
 You can learn 35+ languages, such as Spanish, French, German, Italian, Japanese and Greek.
 For Game of Thrones fans, there's even High Valyrian, and Trekkies can brush up on their Klingon.

-Each bite-size lesson has a mix of learning methods, and you can generally complete a lesson in under 10 minutes.
+Each bite-size lesson has a mix of learning methods, and you can generally complete a lesson in under five minutes.
 You can also 'compete' with fellow users or friends, which helps motivate you to carry on.
+A somewhat intimidating green owl (who looks the spitting image of Orville the Duck) will send you daily reminders to complete a lesson.

-There is a paid-for version of the app which gives a few added features, but it's not necessary and you can do an entire course for free.
+There is a paid-for version of the app which gives a few added features and gets rid of adverts, but it's not necessary and you can do an entire course for free.

 If you want to expand your Spanish vocabulary beyond tapas, sangria and churros, MSE Rebecca found the free Coffee Break Spanish podcast helpful:

-Another popular tool is Busuu (also free on the App Store and Google Play).
-You can learn one of 12 languages for free, such as French, German, Chinese, Turkish and Arabic.
+Another popular tool is Busuu (free at the App Store and Google Play).
+You can learn one of 14 languages for free, such as French, German, Korean and Arabic.
 Similar to Duolingo, it offers bite-sized lessons that you can fit in when you have a few spare minutes.

 Gain free qualifications such as Open University courses, including MSE's Academy of Money

-Adults can gain industry-recognised certificates and qualifications for free online, from resources such as the Open University's 'Open Learn', for example.
+Adults can gain industry-recognised certificates and qualifications for free online, from resources such as the Open University's 'Open Learn'.

 More Open University courses